 Talking, understanding others and knowing what to say are really important skills.
 They help children make friends, learn and enjoy life to the full.
 See below for ways to support your child’s TALK.

 We are so excited to be working in the Nursery class and look forward to learning through play using our amazing inside and outside environment.

 Wednesday – Nursery Library day in class.
-Please bring the book bag, support your child in choosing a book and then take it home to read and share!
+Please bring a book bag and we will help your child choose a book to bring home to read and share!
 Find somewhere quiet, talk about the pictures, ask questions to develop comprehension e.g. Why did Goldilocks go into the house? or I wonder why……..

-Wednesday and Thursday mornings are P.E days (ballet and gymnastics) so please remember to put your child in loose clothing (leggings for girls) and shoes/trainers they are able to take off/put on themselves e.g. Velcro shoes/trainers.
+Thursday is P.E days (gymnastics) so please remember to put your child in loose clothing (leggings for girls) and shoes/trainers they are able to take off/put on themselves e.g. Velcro shoes/trainers.
 We will be encouraging independence.

 Tuesday and Friday are Forest school sessions so please provide sensible clothing for the environment and weather e.g. trousers, labelled wellington boots and waterproofs or sun hat/sun cream.
 (No open shoes allowed to protect their feet.)

 The children love to get wet and muddy in their play so please leave a bag of labelled and spare clothes on their peg.
 If your child is using nappies then please supply nappies and wipes in a labelled bag on their peg too.

 It has been discovered that if children know eight nursery rhymes by heart by the time they’re four years old, they’re usually among the best readers by the time they’re eight.
 Go to the BBC website link below to listen to and learn the most popular rhymes we sing at school –

 TOPIC WEBS – Below are the topic webs for the year, please click on the links to view: